 Naturally, access to iCloud primarily falls within the realms of the Apple ecosystem; the cloud service is compatible with the iPhone, iPad and iPod Touch, and will be with any future iOS device.
 You can also sync a Mac with iCloud, and in a most surprising compromise, a Windows-based PC as well.
 Additionally, you can access the web interface of your iCloud account from any web browser.

-When it comes to ease of use, iCloud easily outpaces the competition.
-It’s not so much that the other cloud services we reviewed are difficult to use (they aren’t), it’s merely that iCloud has done it the simplest.
-All of your files are in one place and it doesn't require any hands-on management; you simply download or save a file once and it is instantly available on all of your devices.
-The service is intuitive and easy to navigate, and even those timid about using cloud services will find this one accessible and remarkably uncomplicated.
-Furthermore, iCloud, like all of Apple’s products, is sleek, stylish and sophisticated.
+When it comes to ease of use, iCloud is one of the simplest cloud services.
+Your files are in one place, and it doesn't require any hands-on management; you simply download or save a file once, and it is instantly available on all of your devices.
+The service is intuitive and easy to navigate, and even those timid about using cloud services will find it accessible and remarkably uncomplicated.

-As expected, the cloud service works beautifully and seamlessly within the Apple ecosystem.
-It's sleek, robust and extremely user-friendly. iCloud is a must if you are a consumer or small business already using Apple products; you'll be able to access all your digital files and media anytime and from any one of your Apple devices without having to manually sync them.
+This cloud service works beautifully and seamlessly within the Apple ecosystem.
+It's sleek, robust and extremely user friendly. iCloud is a must if you are a consumer or small business already using Apple products; you'll be able to access all your digital files and media anytime and from any one of your Apple devices without having to manually sync them.